isc30/expressive/README.md

-# THIS IS A WORK IN PROGRESS.
-I'M ALSO WRITING ARTICLES ABOUT IT
+# WORK IN PROGRESS.
+I'M ALSO WRITING ARTICLES ABOUT THIS

 # Expressive
 Finslly a fully fledged utility library to deal with expressions